Murfreesboro Child Custody Attorney

 Mitchell E. Shannon, Attorney at Law is committed to helping you navigate even the toughest custody case.
 Whether you are negotiating your case through mediation or taking the matter to court, our Murfreesboro family law attorney can be there for you every step of the way.

 Have further questions about custody in Murfreesboro, TN?
-Call our custody lawyers in Murfreesboro at (615) 235-6608 today.
+Call our custody lawyers in Murfreesboro at (615) 235-6608 or contact us online today.